 By Peter Van Aulen, Esq.

-The Webster’s Dictionary defines paternity as “fatherhood: origin or descent from a father.”
-Paternity issues usually occur when a mother requests that the alleged father pay child support.
+Indeed, in New Jersey, paternity issues often occur when a mother requests that the alleged father pay child support.
 The statute in New Jersey that controls the establishment of paternity in New Jersey is the “New Jersey Parentage Act” also known as N.J.S.A.
 9:17-38 et seq.
-According to said statute any person who has sexual intercourse in New Jersey and who may have conceived a child by said act submits to the jurisdiction of the Courts in New Jersey.
+According to the statute any person who has sexual intercourse in New Jersey and who may have conceived a child as a result of this conduct submits to the jurisdiction of the Courts in New Jersey – even if they were just visiting.
 Also, jurisdiction may be acquired by service in accordance with New Jersey Court rules.

-- A child’s mother.
+- That child’s mother.

 According to N.J.S.A 9:17-43 a man is presumed to be the biological father if:

 A presumption of paternity under the above statute can only be rebutted by clear and convincing evidence.
 It is obvious that a finding of paternity can have great consequences for everyone involved.
-If you are facing a paternity issue, call Peter Van Aulen today for a free consultation.
+If you are facing a paternity issue, call Peter Van Aulen today for a free initial consultation.